wleavell/Intro-to-Data-Science-with-Python/README.md

 > Visit the [Anaconda downloads page][6] and install Anaconda with Python 3.6 for your operating system.
 Use the graphical installer.
 Anaconda comes packaged with a graphical user interface for beginning projects as well as the popular IDE Spyder.

+# Run Python Interactively
+Now that we have Anaconda installed we can begin to use Python.

 # Installing Sublime Text 3
-Now that we have Anaconda installed we can begin to use Python.
 There are many ways to run and write Python.
 Python can be written in any text editor, even the basic ones that come preinstalled with all operating systems.
 Sublime Text 3 is an enhanced text editor that is highly customizable to help make programming in Python easier.

 > [Download and install Sublime Text 3][8] and open it.